lucasduartesobreira/note-store/README.md

 `````

 ## To do
-- [ ] Hashing IDs, so a string is really accepted as ID
+- [ ] Hashing IDs, so a string gets accepted as ID
 - [ ] Create integration tests
-- [ ] Change User model to accept any type of database or file storer
+- [ ] Change User model to accept any database or file storer
+- [ ] Create a system for User authentication